17 Surprising Things I Learned in 8 Years of Marriage

 What marriage has taught me is that every new phase is a chance to learn, grown, and overcome.

-What marriage has taught me is that it will always be work and I could likely write a huge list every few years about the lessons I’ve learned from marriage.
+What marriage has taught me is that it will always be work and I could likely write a huge list every few years about the lessons learned in marriage.

 What marriage has taught me is that romantic comedies are full of crap and I knew nothing about love until I experienced a real and healthy marriage.